adonegan/milestone4-mycomicjumble/README.md

 ### CSS3

-Custom CSS and style attributes have been added via an external CSS stylesheet that is added to the head of the base.html file - CSS is rendered on each page that extends from the base.html page.
+Custom CSS and style attributes have been added via an external CSS stylesheet that is added to the head of the base.html file.
+CSS is rendered on each page that extends from the base.html page.
 While the CSS sheet contains most code, other styling attributes have been added inline using style tags in the HTML structure and for Bootstrap's inline spacing and color specifications.

 ### JavaScript

 In this project JavaScript was used primarily for the Stripe set up, using an external stripe.js file which is the library that Stripe itself provides.
 It helps users on a store complete checkout and enables the developer to collect important and private payment information safely.
 More information on this can be found on [Stripe](https://stripe.com/docs/stripe-js).
-JavaScript was also copied from W3schools for the collapsible feature on the glossary page.
-And Bootstrap is dependent on JavaScript and its library, along with jQuery and Popper.js is added to the base.html page.
+JavaScript was also used from W3schools for the collapsible feature on the glossary page.
+And Bootstrap is dependent on JavaScript and its library, along with jQuery and Popper.js - these are added to the base.html page.

 ### jQuery